 How Is My Engine Running – A Story on Self Regulation (links to YouTube)

 Teachers also engage in daily movement with the children and this is also seen in short bursts, often called “brain breaks”.
 It is important for all children to move regularly to keep their engine “just right”, which can help them make the most of their learning opportunities in class.
 Some examples of these movement breaks might be jumping like a kangaroo, yoga, dancing or “milkshake breathing”.
 Here are some link to some of these exercises you can do at home.

 Cosmic Yoga (links to YouTube)

 Progressive Muscle Relaxation (links to YouTube)

 The Fremantle LDC is committed to addressing the individual learning needs of all of the students.
 As such the school has a “Dynamic Classroom” approach which can assist in supporting different learning styles.
 Dynamic classrooms allow for movement whilst working, which can greatly benefit a child’s self-regulation.
-Most classrooms that you visit at the school will have fewer desks then students, various seating and work options (standing, sitting, kneeling, wobble stools, laying down) and cost retreat spaces for quiet break times.
-This approach is often referred to as Flexible seating, and your child may even be asked where they feel they work best, so it ensures it is not a “one chair fits all”.
+Most classrooms that you visit at the school will have fewer desks than students, various seating and work options (standing, sitting, kneeling, wobble stools, laying down) and cosy retreat spaces for quiet break times.
+This approach is often referred to as ‘flexible seating’, and your child may even be asked where they feel they work best, so it ensures it is not a “one chair fits all”.